Setting Up a Merge Queue

 Section titled ConclusionCongratulations, you’ve just set up your first Merge Queue with Mergify!
 You’re now armed with a powerful tool to automate and streamline your PR merging process, reducing the potential for conflicts and ensuring your main branch is always in a consistent, deployable state.

 However, setting up a basic merge queue is just the beginning.
-Mergify’s powerful and flexible configuration system enables you to tailor your merge queues to your specific needs.
+Mergify’s powerful and flexible configuration system enables you to tailor your merge queue to your specific needs.

 For further exploration and inspiration, here are some additional resources and use cases that you might find useful: